Staying at Home program

 Staying at Home is available to people with a dementia diagnosis, or in the process of obtaining a diagnosis, who are moderately independent with daily activities and supported by a relative, partner or close friend.
 Both the person living with dementia and their carer need to be willing to attend the retreat.

 You can self-refer or enquire on someone else’s behalf with their permission.
-For information about the retreats email SAHP@unitingcommunities.org, phone 8202 5800 or register your interest via the form below.
+Find out more via email at SAHP@unitingcommunities.org, phone 8202 5800 or register your interest via the form below.

 Next available dates